polkadot-fellows/RFCs/text/0008-parachain-bootnodes-dht.md

 The DHT mechanism generally has a low overhead, especially given that publishing providers is done only every 24 hours.

-Doing a Kademlia iterative query then sending a provider record shouldn't take more than 5 kiB in total for the parachain bootnode.
+Doing a Kademlia iterative query then sending a provider record shouldn't take more than around 50 kiB in total of bandwidth for the parachain bootnode.

 Assuming 1000 parachain full nodes, the 20 Polkadot full nodes corresponding to a specific parachain will each receive a sudden spike of a few megabytes of networking traffic when the `key` rotates.
 Again, this is relatively negligible.
 If this becomes a problem, one can add a random delay before a parachain full node registers itself to be the provider of the `key` corresponding to `BabeApi_next_epoch`.